icpctools/icpctools/Resolver/README.md

 The CCS used in the World Finals is configured to define six "regions" (groups):
 North America, Latin American (comprising Central and South America), Europe, Asia, Africa and the Middle East, and the South Pacific.
-(See the interactive https://icpc.baylor.edu/regionals/finder[ICPC Regional Finder map] for definitions of the precise boundaries of ICPC Regions.)
+(See the interactive [ICPC Regional Finder map](https://icpc.baylor.edu/regionals/finder) for definitions of the precise boundaries of ICPC Regions.)
 The highest placing team at the World Finals from each of the six ICPC regions receives an award acknowledging their accomplishment as "Regional Champion".